- A content hub is a centralized online destination that contains curated content around a specific topic.

 Grammarly helps make your writing clear and grammatically on point.
 It identifies and captures typos, sentence structure problems, and more.
 Hemmingway App helps make your writing clear, highlighting lengthy, complex sentences, and common errors.

 What is Content Marketing?
-A Definitive Guide with Examples
+A Definitive Guide

 5. Determine your content types